apocaliss92/scrypted-advanced-notifier/README.md

 ## Homeassistant
 It's possbile to configure an homeassistant connection (or utilize the one configured in the `Homeassistant` plugin) to fetch configured Rooms and Entities which are identified by one of the `Entity regex patterns`, these can be then assigned to a camera or sensor to add metadata used to render the notification.
 The fetched data will be visible in the `METADATA` group, and edited

+## General
+ - `Scrypted token`: Token stored on the scrypted entity on homeassistant
+ - `NVR url`: Url pointing to the NVR instance, should be accessible from outside
+ - `Images path`: If set, the images used to populate MQTT topic will be also stored on the drive path
+ - `Images name`: The name pattern to use to generate image files.
+The placeholders ${name} and ${timestamp} will be available.
+Using only ${name} will ensure the image to be overriden on every detection instead of saving one additional copy

 ## MQTT
  It's possible to use MQTT to report data to homeassistant, can be configured standalone or use the configuration from the main `MQTT` plugin.
  - `Active entities topic`: topic the plugin will subscribe to activate the rules `OnActive`.
 Useful to sync the plugin with an alarm system connected to homeassistant (i.e. Alarmo)
  - `Active devices for MQTT reporting`: devices selected will be periodically reported to MQTT with several information, i.e. last detections happened, images, status and so on
  - `Use NVR detections`: MQTT topics will be published using the detections coming from NVR detections, instead of the one provided by the plugin
- - `Images path`: If set, the images used to populate MQTT topic will be also stored on the drive path
- - `Images name`: The name pattern to use to generate image files.
-The placeholders ${name} and ${timestamp} will be available.
-Using only ${name} will ensure the image to be overriden on every detection instead of saving one additional copy

 ## Notifier
 Mainly supported notifiers are from `Homeassistant` and `Pushover` plugins